JohnnyHsu0618/recipe_mircoservice/mitigation_plan.md

 ### E. If your teammate cannot access/call YOUR microservice, what should they do?

+If it’s confirmed that the issue is not on their end, they should immediately contact me via message.

 ### F. If your teammate cannot access/call your microservice, by when do they need to tell you?

+It’s best to notify me as soon as the problem is discovered.
+That way, I’ll have enough time to debug and fix it.

 ### G. Is there anything else your teammate needs to know?